 The full rules of the scheme and the list of accredited lenders is available on the British Business Bank website.

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides access to finance for medium-sized and larger businesses affected by the coronavirus outbreak.

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides financial support to mid-sized and larger UK businesses across the UK that are losing revenue, and seeing their cashflow disrupted, as a result of the COVID-19 outbreak.

-Specifically, it facilitates access to finance for businesses with a turnover above £45 million, the upper limit for the existing smaller-business focused Coronavirus Business Interruption Loan Scheme (CBILS).
+It facilitates access to finance for businesses with a turnover above £45 million.

 CLBILS is available through a range of British Business Bank accredited lenders and partners, the maximum amount available through CLBILS to a borrower is £200m.
 Term loans and revolving credit facilities over £50m will be offered by CLBILS lenders which have secured additional accreditation.
 The maximum size for invoice finance and asset finance facilities remains at £50m.
 Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.